dancer1325/mdn-website/files/en-us/web/css/syntax/index.md

 {{CSSRef}}

+* goal
+  * overview of CSS syntax
+    * CSS declarations,
+    * declaration blocks,
+    * rulesets,
+    * statements

+* TODO:
 The basic goal of the Cascading Stylesheet ([CSS](/en-US/docs/Web/CSS)) language is to allow a browser engine to paint elements of the page with specific features, like colors, positioning, or decorations.
 The _CSS syntax_ reflects this goal and its basic building blocks are:

 - The **property** which is an identifier, that is a human-readable _name_, that defines which feature is considered.
 - The **value** which describe how the feature must be handled by the engine.
 Each property has a set of valid values, defined by a formal grammar, as well as a semantic meaning, implemented by the browser engine.